Article

 Communicate clearly

-Transparency is key to gaining employee buy-in.
-Clearly explain why time tracking is being implemented and how it benefits the organization and employees.
-For instance, a restaurant with rotating shift workers can emphasize how accurate time tracking leads to fair pay and helps prevent scheduling conflicts.
-Open communication reduces resistance and encourages employees to engage positively with the system.
+For instance, a restaurant with rotating shift workers can show how time tracking leads to fair pay and fewer scheduling messes.
+Open communication reduces resistance and gets employees actively involved.

 Train your team